jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) Subsections (1) and (2) apply to a return filed in the period between 1 October 1996 and 31 March 1997, and, for such a return, a reference to section 108 is deemed to be a reference to this section.

 ### 108 Time bar for amendment of income tax assessment
-(1) Except as specified in this section or in section 108B, if—the Commissioner may not amend the assessment so as to increase the amount assessed.
+(1) Except as specified in this section or in section 108B, if—the Commissioner may not amend the assessment so as to increase the amount assessed or decrease the amount of a net loss.
   (a) a taxpayer furnishes an income tax return and an assessment has been made; and (b) 4 years have passed from the end of the tax year in which the taxpayer provides the tax return,— (1A) Unless subsection (2) or section 108B applies, the Commissioner must not issue an income statement under Part 3A if 4 years have passed since the end of the tax year that follows the tax year to which the income statement would apply.